CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Results

 \subsection{Boosting Confidence}

-On evaluation, only lane detections that surpass a predefined threshold of confidence are classified as valid detections, forming the basis for calculating the F1 score (Equation \ref{F1score}).
-Employing MatchNet as the assignment method has yielded a remarkable improvement in detection confidence levels.
-Fig.\ref{scores} illustrates the improvements in detection confidence scores, denoted as $x$, with each lane's confidence boost indicated as "+x\%."
+On evaluation, only lane detections that exceed a predefined confidence threshold are classified as valid detections, forming the basis for calculating the F1 score (Eq. \ref{eq:F1score}).
+Employing MatchNet as the assignment method has yielded a remarkable improvement in the confidence levels of detection.
+Fig. \ref{fig:scores} illustrates the improvements in detection confidence scores in the range [0,1], denoted as $\Delta x$.
 This visualization indicates a significant increase in confidence for all detected lanes.
-In addition, a red dashed line indicates a decrease in the confidence level of lanes falsely detected by CLRNet.
-Fig.\ref{histograms} presents the confidence scores normalized histograms for both CLRNet (green) and our proposed CLRmatchNet method (purple).
-Our model exhibits increased confidence in lane detections compared to the original distribution.
+Additionally, a red dashed line indicates a decrease in the confidence level of lanes falsely detected by CLRNet.

+Fig. \ref{fig:histograms} presents the normalized confidence scores histograms for both CLRNet (green) and our proposed CLRmatchNet method (purple).
+Our model shows higher confidence scores in lane detections compared to the original distribution.
 Additionally, our model's confidence scores follow a more parabolic distribution, in contrast to the original distribution, which was notably more uniform.
 This change in confidence scores implies that our CLRmatchNet has a stronger grasp on accurate lane detection.
 This boost in confidence scores has enabled us to elevate the confidence threshold during evaluation, thereby ensuring a more reliable and accurate evaluation of our model's performance.

-\subsection{Ablation Study}
+\section{Ablation Study}

-Table \ref{table:ablation} presents the results of fine-tuning the CLRNet model weights on ResNet101 for an additional 5 epochs, incorporating both the curve sub-dataset and MatchNet as label assignment method for improving the performance on the curve section.
-As can be seen, the results on the curve section of CLRNet initially yielded a 75.57\% score.
-Subsequent fine-tuning on the curve dataset over 5 epochs failed to produce any improvement and actually resulted in a lower accuracy of 75.15\%.
-However, when we refined the model by fine-tuning it with both the curve dataset and a pre-trained MatchNet as the label assignment model, we managed to increase the accuracy by 2.3\% to 77.87\%.
+Tab. \ref{table:ablation} presents the results of fine-tuning the CLRNet model weights on ResNet101 for an additional 5 epochs, incorporating both the curve sub-dataset and MatchNet as label assignment method for improving the performance on the curve section.
+As can be seen, the results in the curve section of CLRNet initially yielded a score of $F1_{50}=75.57\%$.
+Subsequent fine-tuning on the curve dataset over 5 epochs slightly improves the results and achieves $F1_{50}=75.90\%$.
+Then, when we refined the model by fine-tuning it with both the curve dataset and a pre-trained MatchNet as the label assignment model, we managed to increase the initial $F1_{50}$ score by 2.3\% to 77.87\%.